 Zelma Gray Medical School Scholarship

 The Zelma Gray Medical School Scholarship is currently accepting applications.
-Applications are accepted on a rolling basis.
+Applications must be submitted by Thursday, June 1, 2017.
 To learn more about eligibility requirements, please continue reading or review the application.

 Before her death in 2007, Zelma Gray established her support for medical professionals